valeriewxy/Assignment04-Juneau/README.md

 ### IA - Xuanyang Wang

-I plan to use same background color and website layout for the three students from the orginal website because of the hings that they have in common: male, major in (Financial) Economics, experience in computer science, involvement in fraternities.
+I plan to use same background color and website layout for the three students from the orginal website because of the things that they have in common: male, major in (Financial) Economics, experience in computer science, involvement in fraternities.
 I am going to apply a different background color or layout to the "odd team member".
 I chose Sarach as the fourth member on the website because she is a girl and her major interest in humanities, which is completely different from the other three students.
-She majors Digital Media Studies and has two clusters in Korean and Psycology.
+She majors in Digital Media Studies and has two clusters in Korean and Psycology.

 Layout Suggestions：
 Each web pages could have a common footer.